Large-Vocabulary Segmentation for Medical Images with Text Prompts: Data Availability of

 \section{Data Availability of \samdataset{}}

-The access to each dataset can be found in Tab.~\ref{tab:dataset_links} and Tab.~\ref{tab:dataset_links2}.
-The data process code to build \samdataset{} and our train-test splits for reproducibility and benchmarking are available at https://github.com/zhaoziheng/SAT-DS.
+The access to each dataset can be found in Table~\ref{tab:dataset_links} and Table~\ref{tab:dataset_links2}.
+The data process code to build \samdataset{} and our train-test splits for reproducibility and benchmarking are available at \href{https://github.com/zhaoziheng/SAT-DS}{https://github.com/zhaoziheng/SAT-DS}.